Lawyer who sued Chevron over Ecuador pollution faces N.Y. contempt trial

-United StatesLawyer who sued Chevron over Ecuador pollution faces N.Y. contempt trial

-A disbarred American lawyer who spent more than two decades battling Chevron Corp (CVX.N) over pollution in the Ecuadorian rainforest is set to go on trial on Monday in federal court in Manhattan on criminal contempt charges stemming from a lawsuit against him by the energy company.
+NEW YORK (Reuters) - A disbarred American lawyer who spent more than two decades battling Chevron Corp over pollution in the Ecuadorian rainforest is set to go on trial on Monday in federal court in Manhattan on criminal contempt charges stemming from a lawsuit against him by the energy company.

 Opening statements are scheduled in the trial of Steven Donziger on contempt charges for failing to turn over his computer, phones and other electronic devices and refusing to surrender his passport in the civil case brought by Chevron.
 U.S. District Judge Loretta Preska is presiding over the case, with no jury.